 In November 2023, the Financial Standards Board issued ASU 2023-07, Improvements to Reportable Segment Disclosures ("ASU 2023-07"), which requires that segment expenses deemed significant to the chief operating decision maker (CODM) typically incorporated in measuring profit or loss of the segment should be disclosed.
 The guidance also requires that the difference between segment revenues and these significant segment expenses is disclosed.
 Any annually disclosed segment information is now required to be reported in interim periods as well.
-The guidance is effective for fiscal years beginning after December 15, 2023, and interim periods beginning after December 15, 2024.
-Public entities are required to apply the amendment retrospectively to prior periods presented in the financial statements.
-The Company plans to adopt ASU 2023-07 effective for its Fiscal year 2024 and for the interim periods beginning in Fiscal 2024.
+The standard is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, which means that it was effective for our annual reporting for the fiscal year ending December 31, 2024.
+The adoption of this ASU affects only our disclosures, with no impact to our financial condition and results of operation.
+See Note 15 - Segmented information: